edwingeo/edjus-backend/README.md

 - Build: `npm run build` (runs `prisma generate` before compiling)
 - Start built bundle: `npm start`

-## Vercel deployment
-- A serverless entry point lives at `api/[...vercel].ts` and reuses the Nest bootstrap so routes stay under `/api/*`.
-- Ensure required env vars are configured in the Vercel project (`PORT` is ignored there, but DB/JWT vars are required).
-- Install dependencies (including `@vercel/node`) during deployment; the build script now runs `prisma generate` so the Prisma client is regenerated even with cached dependencies.
-- Local check: `vercel dev` will execute the catch-all function and forward `/api/*` to the Nest app.

 ## Prisma ORM
 - Schema: `prisma/schema.prisma`
 - Migration: `prisma/migrations/20240402120000_init/migration.sql` (creates `User` table).